codatio/codat-docs/blog/240929-introducing-company-tags.md

 }`}
 />

-### What's new?

-Tags provide a simple way to add additional information to a company.
-This could include anything from setting a foreign key, defining an operating region, to specifying details about the financial services a company has requested.

 #### Key benefits

-- **Group companies effectively**: Use tags to group companies by type or other criteria relevant to your business domain.
+- **Group companies effectively**: use tags to group companies by type or other relevant criteria.
-- **Enhanced support for event-based architectures**: All webhooks related to a specific company will include the `tags` object, enabling your webhook consumer to access this data easily.
+- **Support event-based architectures**: all webhooks related to a specific company will include the `tags` object so your webhook consumer can access this data easily.
-- **Route webhooks to specific endpoints**: Direct webhook messages for specific companies to the appropriate endpoints.
-[Learn more](/using-the-api/webhooks/create-consumer#route-webhooks).
+- **Route webhooks to specific endpoints**: direct webhook messages for specific companies to the appropriate endpoints.
+See [Route webhooks](/using-the-api/webhooks/create-consumer#route-webhooks).

 ### Who is it relevant for?